hedza06/spring-cloud-demo/README.md

 ## Running the project
 1. Navigate to project directory and run command: `docker-compose build && docker-compose up -d`.
 This command will run MySQL database on port `3307/tcp`.
+Also, the authorization server (KeyCloak) will be started at port `8888/tcp`.
 2. Configure Compound in IntelliJ (running multiple instances)